DIGImend/digimend-kernel-drivers/README.md

 running kernel are required.

 On Debian-derived systems (such as Ubuntu and Mint) headers can be obtained by installing appropriate version of `linux-headers` package.
+On Red Hat and derived distributions the package name is `kernel-headers`.

 To build the drivers run `make` in the package's directory.